Control Consistency Losses for Diffusion Bridges: Introduction

-Given the SDE dynamics \eqref{eq:ref SDE intro}, one can use time-discretisation schemes such as the Euler-Maruyama method to simulate samples of the diffusion process.
-However, often in applications it is required to simulate the \textit{conditioned} dynamics of this underlying reference process, conditional on terminating at a point $X_T = x_T$.
-The sampling of such \textit{diffusion bridges} has applications in chemistry \citep{bolhuis02_TPS, E_vandeneijnden10_TPS_rareevents}, finance \citep{Elerian01_likelihoodbridges, Durham02_MLE_bridges}, and shape evolution \citep{arnaudon22_shape} to name a few.
-This is typically a challenging problem, particularly when the conditioned event in question occurs rarely under the base dynamics \eqref{eq:ref SDE intro}.
+\paragraph{Diffusion Bridges} Given the SDE dynamics \eqref{eq:ref SDE intro}, one can use standard time-discretisation schemes such as the Euler–Maruyama method to simulate samples of the unconditioned diffusion process $X_t$.
+However, often in applications one is instead interested in simulating the \textit{conditioned} dynamics of this underlying base process, conditional on terminating at a known location $X_T = x_T$ \citep{Baudoin02_conditioned}.
+Such \textit{diffusion bridges} play an important role in a wide range of domains, including chemistry \citep{bolhuis02_TPS, E_vandeneijnden10_TPS_rareevents}, finance \citep{Elerian01_likelihoodbridges, Durham02_MLE_bridges}, and shape evolution \citep{arnaudon22_shape} to name a few.
+Sampling diffusion bridges is typically challenging, particularly when the conditioned event in question occurs rarely under the base dynamics \eqref{eq:ref SDE intro}.

-\paragraph{Existing approaches} Traditional approaches for sampling diffusion bridges have commonly used MCMC or SMC-based methods \citep{beskos08_mcmcbridges,fearnhead2008particle}.
-More recently, neural approximations have been used to learn the control drift of the conditioned dynamics, leveraging tools from score-matching \citep{heng_scorebridges, baker2025_withoutreversals} or Malliavin calculus \citep{pidstrigach2025conditioning}.
-However, these methods learn the neural approximation using samples from uncontrolled dynamics, limiting their success for rare conditioning events as the training samples may not adequately cover the support of the diffusion bridge solution.
+\paragraph{Existing Approaches} Traditional approaches for diffusion bridge sampling have commonly used MCMC or SMC-based methods \citep{beskos08_mcmcbridges,fearnhead2008particle}.
+More recently, neural approximations have been used to learn the controlled drift of the conditioned dynamics, leveraging tools from score-matching \citep{heng_scorebridges, baker2025_withoutreversals} or Malliavin calculus \citep{pidstrigach2025conditioning}.
+Once trained, such neural approaches enable direct simulation of samples from the diffusion bridge.
+However, these methods learn the neural approximation using samples from uncontrolled dynamics, limiting their success for rare conditioning events as the training samples may not adequately cover the region near the terminal state $x_T$.
 Motivated by this, \citet{yang2025_guidedbridges} learn a neurally-guided bridge by minimising the KL-divergence to the true conditioned dynamics, though they require backpropagation through the simulated trajectories which can impact scalability.